-- Bananas are an excellent food choice after exercising.
+Bananas are an excellent food choice after exercising.
 They are a rich source of potassium which is required for proper muscle function.
-Banana can be taken before or after 30-60 minutes of exercise.
+Bananas can be taken before or after 30-60 minutes of exercise.

-- One study concluded that banana ingestion after workout relieved Exercise Associated Muscle Cramps by increasing extracellular potassium and glucose concentrations.
+One study concluded that banana ingestion after a workout relieved Exercise Associated Muscle Cramps by increasing extracellular potassium and glucose concentrations.
 [Ref]

 Bananas have antidepressant properties:

-- Bananas are an important component of diets used in Celiac disease.
+Bananas are an important component of diets used for Celiac disease.

 Health risks associated with bananas: